Henry Charles Carey: Advisor to Lincoln and Chase

-In the lame duck Congress amid Southern secession, Morrill and Campbell pressed tariff protection, and Carey personally went to Washington to direct lobbying efforts.
-John Sherman, now serving as Chair of Ways and Means, was persuaded to the cause, and with most opponents having left Congress as the result of secession, the bill passed with some amendments in the session's final days.
-George W. Scranton of Pennsylvania distributed Carey's writings to all members-elect; he continued to influence tariff policy in Congress throughout the war, and his views remained dominant in the party long after.
+In the winter of 1860–61 amid Southern secession, Morrill and Campbell pressed tariff protection in the lame duck Congress, and Carey personally went to Washington to direct lobbying efforts.
+John Sherman, now serving as Chair of Ways and Means, was persuaded to the cause.
+With most free trade advocates leaving Congress as the result of secession, the bill passed with some amendments in the session's final days.
+George W. Scranton of Pennsylvania also distributed Carey's writings to all members-elect in the incoming Congress; Carey continued to influence tariff policy in Congress throughout the war, and his views remained dominant in the party long after.